• News

 Please note:

-• With your registration, the RGME will send you the Zoom Link directly shortly before the event
+• After your registration, the RGME will send you the Zoom Link as an email directly a few days before the event

-If you have problems with registering, or accessing the link,
+If you have questions or problems with registering, or accessing the link,

 • Contact the RGME, not Eventbrite or Zoom,